Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/LVP.md

 Some of my most important contributions to the team took place in this phase of the launch vehicle project.
 After determining the required thrust & finalizing the engine selections, it was time to design the structural components.

-My responsibilities to ensure structural feasibility included calculating required thickness, choosing material, and determining structural mass of the following components:
+My responsibilities to ensure structural feasibility included calculating required thickness, choosing material, and determining the structural mass of the following components:

 - Inter-stage bulkheads
 - Motor fairings